binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 The JavaScript [`Function`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) constructor takes an arbitrary number of string arguments which are used as the formal parameter names within the function body that the constructor creates.
 The last argument passed to the `Function` constructor is also a string, but it contains the statements that are to be executed as the `Function` object that is returned.

-The purposely vulnerable Node Web Application NodeGoat, provides some simple examples in the form of executable [code](https://github.com/OWASP/NodeGoat/blob/b475010f2de3d601eda3ad2498d9e6c729204a09/app/routes/contributions.js#L24-L26) including some countermeasures, a [tutorial](https://nodegoat.herokuapp.com/tutorial/a1) with videos of exploiting Command Injection in the form of a Denial of Service (DoS), by passing `while(1)` or `process.exit()` or `process.kill(process.pid)` through some input fields of the Web UI.
+The purposely vulnerable Node Web Application NodeGoat, provides some simple examples in the form of executable [code](https://github.com/OWASP/NodeGoat/blob/b475010f2de3d601eda3ad2498d9e6c729204a09/app/routes/contributions.js#L24-L26) including some absolute bare minimum countermeasures, a [tutorial](https://nodegoat.herokuapp.com/tutorial/a1) with videos of exploiting Command Injection in the form of a Denial of Service (DoS), by passing
+`while(1)`
+or
+`process.exit()`
+or
+`process.kill(process.pid)`
+through some input fields of the Web UI.
 It also covers discovery of the names of the files on the target web servers file system:

 {title="reveal directory contents", linenos=off, lang=JavaScript}
     // Read the contents of the current directory.